 "long_explanation": "'Nhà văn' is a Vietnamese term usually encompassing the meaning of a 'author' or 'writer' in English.
 The term is made up of two words, where 'nhà' literally means 'house' but is used in a broader sense to represent a place, domain or a person associated with a specific activity, and 'văn' represents literature.
 So combined together, 'nhà văn' is someone who is associated with the domain of literature, specifically a writer.",

-"formation": "noun example of grammar formation for given grammar point: nhà + [activity]",
+"formation": "noun example of grammar formation for given grammar point: nhà văn + [activity]",

 "examples": [